liuhanmo321/kgnas/README.md

 # STEP5: The recommended models can be obtained directly by calling the following function, the top_k_dataset and top_k_model are the number of similar datasets and models to be recommended.
 # This returns a dataframe with the all the related information of the models and the datasets.
 # The NEW scroe_metric indicates the method of integrating the model performance and the dataset similarity into a score, the options are: 'avg' and 'mult'.
+The returned 'score' is a new column to rank the models.
 print(kgnas.recommend_model('DBLP', top_k_dataset=5, top_k_model=5, score_metric='avg'))
 ```